Finding time to travel can be challenging.

 Request time off during less busy times.

 Once your time off is approved, commit to your travel plans.
 You can always get travel insurance for emergencies in case you need to cancel, but most work situations that come up are not true emergencies.
-Some travel insurance policies do have cancel-for-any-reason options for additional prices.
+Some travel insurance policies do have cancel-for-any-reason options for additional prices, like Berkshire Hathaway Travel Protection.
 Check with your provider for their offerings.

 Finding Time to Travel when All of Your Friends are Busy